goldylocks-portugal/n8n-goldylocks-node/README.md

 2. Set Resource to "Document" and Operation to "Create"
 3. Specify the Customer ID, Document Type ID, and Document Series
 4. The node will return the new document ID

+### Changing Document Status
+1. Add the Goldylocks node to your workflow
+2. Set Resource to "Document" and Operation to "Change Document Status"
+3. Specify the Document ID and the New Status ID
+4. Optionally set the Show Print option to display the document after status change
+5. The node will update the document status accordingly

+### Updating Customer Information for a Document
+1. Add the Goldylocks node to your workflow
+2. Set Resource to "Document" and Operation to "Update Customer"
+3. Specify the Document ID
+4. Fill in the customer data fields you want to update (ID, Name, Tax ID, Address, etc.)
+5. Optionally set the Update Lines option to adapt Document Lines to Customer
+6. The node will update the customer information for the specified document

 ### Managing Families
 1. Add the Goldylocks node to your workflow